 Posted in General Plumbing Services, on December 28, 2022

 Buying a new place and moving in can be incredibly exciting.
 It’s the culmination of a long cherished dream for most homeowners.
 However, there are many critical factors that you must consider before finalizing the deal.
 For example, identifying potential problems like pesky plumbing issues is essential to estimate the cost of future repairs & maintenance.
 Encountering leaks and old plumbing pipes after moving in can cause trouble and expensive re-piping work.
-Before you make this life-altering decision, look for signs of potential problems and contact your local plumbing experts for a home plumbing inspection.
+Before you make this life-altering decision, look for signs of potential problems and contact your local plumbing experts for a home plumbing inspection and follow-up plumbing services.
 A professional plumber in Fort Lauderdale can scrutinize the property for plumbing flaws so that you can be aware and negotiate the sale accordingly.
 As the resident plumbing experts, here are Broward Plumbing’s red flags to watch out for before purchasing a home in Fort Lauderdale.

 Old Plumbing Pipes

 One of the first things to check is the type of pipes used in the property.
 Older homes, especially the ones built 30-40 years ago, may have lead, cast iron, or galvanized pipes.
 While lead is a health hazard, cast iron and galvanized iron pipelines can rust and erode over time.
 This can cause potential cracks, leaks, and pipe bursts.
 It is highly recommended to call an experienced plumber in Fort Lauderdale to check the age of the plumbing.
 If the plumbing system is old, you can ask the seller to re-pipe the house or factor in the cost of pipe replacement while finalizing the sale.